 Partnership disputes can be a stressful time full of uncertainty and emotion.
 “How did we get here?”
 “Our partnership started off so strong, why is this happening?”
 These are two questions that I often hear from clients when confronting the prospect of deadlock between partners or the specter of dissolving their business partnership due to partnership disputes.

-Often the answer to the question “Why is this happening?” is more simple than most business partner think.
-One partner may have lost interest in the business, one partner may want to take their life in a different direction or may want to retire.
-In other cases the reason for partnership dispute or disagreement and deadlock, may be sinister.
-One partner may be stealing form the partnership.
+Often the answer to the question “Why is this happening?” is more simple than most business partners think.
+One partner may have lost interest in the business, one partner may want to take their lives in a different direction or may want to retire.
+In other cases, the reason for partnership dispute or disagreement and deadlock may be sinister.
+One partner may be stealing from the partnership.
 One partner may be looking to take advantage of a new partnership opportunity all for themselves.
 Or in a worse case, a partner may be trying to push another partner out of the partnership, so they can be the sole owner of the business.
 Whatever the reason for the partnership dispute, partnership disagreements, or partnership deadlock, the prospect of partnership dissolution are very unpleasant for most business owners.